wix-incubator/fed-entry-level-exam/README.md

 b.
 There is a need to find tickets before/after a certain date, and our designer is on vacation to design proper UI for it.
 Change the search functionality so that when searching for `after:27/09/2019 api`, only tickets matching the word "api" created *after* 27/09/2019 will show.
 Add support for `before:[DATE]` and `from:[EMAIL]` as well.
 Friendly reminder to commit and push after completing this step.

 c.
 We're showing only 20 tickets but agents can swear there are more.
 Solve this problem.
-Keep it mind the number of tickets is planned to grow exponentially very soon so make sure to think of a proper solution.
+Keep in mind the number of tickets is planned to grow exponentially very soon so make sure to think of a proper solution.
 Friendly reminder to commit and push after completing this step.

 ### Part 3 - Your extra touch
 Think of a small addition to this project and make it happen.
 If you need inspiration, you can check out our real ticketing app at https://wix.com/wixanswers and grab some ideas from there ;)
 It should involve adding something to the UI, or server (or both!).
-A good rule of thumb for the effort here is that it should not exceed the time that took you to perform Part 2.
+A good rule of thumb for the effort here is that it should not exceed the time that it took you to perform Part 2.

-*Note:* this is step is also mandatory.
+*Note:* this step is also mandatory.
 Friendly reminder to commit and push after completing this part.

 ### Part 4 - [Previous experience only] Automated testing
 **If you do not have previous experience in web development, you can skip this part.**
 Otherwise, it is mandatory.

 a.
-Add at least 3 automated tests browser using puppeteer, testing key features of your choice.
+Add at least 3 automated browser tests using puppeteer, testing key features of your choice.
 b.
 Add component tests (using `jest`) to your work from *part 1*.